lambdaclass/concrete/ROADMAP.md

 Done when: the showcase set includes a serious security/crypto or protocol example with proof/evidence strong enough to anchor the public pitch.

-HMAC and `constant_time_tag` are complete flagship baselines recorded in the changelog.
-This phase maintains the graduated showcase, deepens theorem coverage where it strengthens public claims, and adds new examples only when they force a named surface or public claim.
+Maintain the graduated showcase, deepen theorem coverage where it strengthens public claims, and add examples only when they force a named surface or claim.

 This phase is also the external-credibility probe for the compiler/evidence
 pipeline: Phase 6B's `diff-caps` artifact gives the first narrow reviewable